Updated August 5, 2022.

 Additionally, people without disabilities are allowed to submit requests for reasonable accommodation.
 They may do so on behalf of those with disabilities if they are associated with them or live with them.

 The Fair Housing Act doesn’t allow property owners to ask applicants with disability discriminatory questions.
-As a property owner, you cannot ask about the type or extent of a renter’s disability.
+As rental property owners, you cannot ask about the type or extent of a renter’s disability.
 All applicants should be treated equally regardless of their mental or physical impairment.

 How Can Renters Request Reasonable Housing Accommodation